The co-chairs of the 31st EIBA / EIASM JOHN H. DUNNING DOCTORAL TUTORIAL IN INTERNATIONAL BUSINESS (2017) are:

 Timothy DEVINNEY, Leeds University Business School, U.K.

-The first objective of the John H. Dunning Doctoral Tutorial in International Business is to provide an opportunity for doctoral students in International Business (IB) to potentially discuss their research plans and works-in-progress with a distinguished international Faculty.
+The first objective of the EIBA / EIASM John H. Dunning Doctoral Tutorial in International Business (JHD-DT) is to provide an opportunity for doctoral students in International Business (IB) to potentially discuss their research plans and works-in-progress with a distinguished international Faculty.
 A secondary purpose is to acquaint them with an international network of professionals linked to the IB field and EIBA.
 The core faculty of the Doctoral Tutorial is composed of leading scholars in International Business.

-The number of student participants accepted for the annual Doctoral Tutorial is strictly limited to ten (as this EIBA doctoral event involves a considerable amount of faculty feedback and discussion; therefore, the current one-day format cannot accommodate more students).
+The number of student participants accepted for the annual Doctoral Tutorial is limited to ten (as this EIBA doctoral event involves a considerable amount of faculty feedback and discussion; therefore, the current one-day format cannot accommodate more students).
 The doctoral thesis project with the most potential (as selected by the Faculty immediately following the event) is awarded the EIBA Best Doctoral Thesis Proposal in International Business Award, consisting of a certificate and money prize.

 An award will be presented to the participating student with the most promising thesis proposal at the 2017 JHD-DT.
 (Click HERE to view the complete list of previous JHD-DT award winners.)